AnicetNgrt/flore1/README.md

 ```
 #  <a name="doc"></a> Documentation
 Here you will find detailed explanations for everything you may want to use from this library.

+**Notes**:
+- With most fonts, 1 char width = 1/2 char height, always keep this in mind.
+If the docs don't talk about a `width` parameter or a `x` parameter being "1/2 of its true value" or "multiplied by 2" it means your width may be the half of what you expect.
 ## <a name="classes"></a>Classes

  - [Flipbook](#flipbook)